 The phenomenological SG - model of SSN time series was first proposed in 2006 (see Pesnell, 2008; Kontor (2006, 2008 a, 2008 b)) as a result of careful consideration of the Fourier spectrum of the available series of the sunspot numbers and since then it is developing in real time.
-It can be described as follows.
-The most convenient SSN time series to be considered first is the monthly averaged sunspot numbers (SSN), or M-data (1749 - 2015), or M(t).
+It can be described as follows (see for references "a Guide book" in the page "appendix 1").
+The most convenient SSN time series to be considered firstly is the monthly averaged sunspot numbers (SSN), or M-data (1749 - 2015), or M(t).
 It can be represented as:

 M-data (t) ~ U-data (t) ±σ (= 11.83) (1)

 where M(t) is 0 or positive; "~" means some approximation; U(t) is the filtered M(t), corresponding to the frequency range [0 - f U:(1/10 (months))] in the Fourier spectrum; and the last σ - term is an estimation of random scattering of M(t) around U(t), which is taken as a constant and equal 11.83 (for details, see page "appendix 1" (paragraph A 1) and fig.9).

 As for U(t), it is regarded in SG-model as some superposition of Gaussian (or normal) functions, or G - peaks (2)